Last Updated on June 20, 2026 by Daniel Globe

 Quick Answer

-Use a dedicated zipper lubricant (like Gear Aid Zipper Lubricant or Zipper Ease) on clean, dry zipper teeth.
-For a quick DIY fix, try chapstick, bar soap, or pencil graphite.
-Avoid WD-40 on plastic zippers and cooking oils that spoil.
-Lubricate monthly for daily-use gear, or every few months for seasonal items.
-Always clean the zipper first so you don’t trap dirt underneath the lubricant.
+Use a dedicated zipper lubricant, like Gear Aid Zipper Lubricant or Zipper Ease, on clean, dry zipper teeth.
+In a pinch, chapstick, bar soap, or pencil graphite work as DIY substitutes.
+Skip traditional WD-40 on plastic zippers and avoid cooking oil, since both cause problems over time.
+Lubricate monthly for gear you use often, and always clean the zipper first.

 Why Do Zippers Need Lubricating?

-Zippers often get taken for granted, but they need regular lubrication to move freely and avoid sticking.
+People often take zippers for granted, but they need regular lubrication to move freely and avoid sticking.
 Metal zippers are especially prone to rust and wear over time.
-Exposure to dirt and debris can cause them to malfunction if they’re not maintained.
-A simple coat of lubricant prevents sticking and extends both the life and function of your zippers.
+Skip maintenance, and dirt and debris exposure can cause them to malfunction.

 Always clean your zipper before applying lubricant.
-If you skip this step, you risk trapping dirt under the lube, which actually makes sticking issues worse.
+Skip this step, and you risk trapping dirt under the lube, which makes sticking worse.

 When to Apply Zipper Lubricant

-Applying zipper lubricant at the right time makes a big difference in how long your gear stays functional.
+Applying zipper lubricant at the right time makes a big difference in how long your gear lasts.
 Keep these timing tips in mind:

-- Before Harsh Trips: Reapply before any outdoor trip in extreme environments (sand, salt, cold) to keep zippers gliding easily.
+- Before harsh trips: Reapply before trips into sand, salt, or cold to keep zippers gliding easily.

-- When Zippers Start Sticking: If a zipper is sluggish but not caught on fabric or debris, a quick application can fix it.
+- When zippers start sticking: If a zipper feels sluggish but isn’t caught on fabric or debris, a quick application can fix it.

 Products Worth Considering